Skip to footer content

 Shared Async Function Main(ByVal args() As String) As Task

-Dim wclient As New System.Net.WebClient()
+Using wclient = New System.Net.WebClient()

-' Create JSON file data from the Swagger net core web API
+' Create JSON file data from the Swagger .NET Core web API

 Dim document = Await OpenApiDocument.FromJsonAsync(wclient.DownloadString("http://localhost:5013/swagger/v1/swagger.json"))